 Ruuska et al.'s Reply, Reviewed: Bias, Causality & Ethics

-I was part of a large group, led by David Banos and Monica Patrascu, and had the opportunity to contribute to a Letter of Concern in Acta Paediatrica (published May 30, 2026, open access) regarding a register-based study by Ruuska et al. on psychiatric morbidity among adolescents and young adults referred to gender identity services in Finland.
-Two other groups (Edmiston et al. and Sandri et al.) raised related concerns published on the same day.
-The original authors published a joint response to all three letters.
+I was part of a large group, led by David Banos and Monica Patrascu, and had the opportunity to contribute to a Letter of Concern in Acta Paediatrica (published May 30, 2026, open access) regarding a register-based study by Ruuska et al. on psychiatric service utilization among adolescents and young adults referred to gender identity services in Finland.
+Two other groups (Edmiston et al. and Sandri et al.) published related concerns in their own letters on the same day.
+The original authors provided a joint response to all three letters.

 Since the response received from Ruuska et al., does not adequately resolves the core issues raised, I wanted to share a few thoughts on it here.